logotype/useful-unix-stuff/IPSec.md

 Notes for AWS/EC2
 -----------------
 The Pluto service is listening for IKE and IKE/NAT-T on specific ports.
 In your Security Group, add a Custom UDP Rule for port 500 and 4500 with source 0.0.0.0/0.
+For communication between EC2 hosts, make sure that hosts are either in same Security Group, or add rule to allow inbound traffic from the same subnet.